tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/rewarded-interstitial-en.md

 The third argument `OPTIONS` is of type `TapsellAdRequestOptions`.
 You can configure your ad request with this argument.
 The fourth argument is `TapsellAdRequestListener`.

-The details of `TapsellAdRequestListener` methods is shown in the table below:
+The details of `TapsellAdRequestListener` methods are shown in the table below:

 | Functionality | Method |
 | - | - |